cenit-io/eCapi/README.md

 This API is for individual retailers, SaaS services, or any business that needs to handle multiples commerce integrations.

-The next diagram show the  principals operations available on OMNA Commerce API.
-Some of these operations generate and returns asynchronous task, that you can track through task management services.
+The next diagram shows the main operations available on OMNA Commerce API.
+Some of these operations generate and return asynchronous tasks, that you can track through task management services.

 ![OMNAv2 en](https://user-images.githubusercontent.com/4213488/64925350-c176a300-d7de-11e9-9a79-3fb0ccace204.png)

+Supported Integrations:

+* Shopify
+* Shopee
+* Lazada
+* Qoo10
+* MercadoLibre

 ## Steps to finish